 Halrac glanced into the pit.
 Typhenous’ comets had wrought havoc among the spiders.
 But there were far, far too many hiding below for his comfort.
 He grimaced.

 “We’ve pushed them back.
 I doubt they’ll make an attempt for the top for a while.
 But there’s no way we’ll be able to descend without clearing them out.”

 “Not a task I’d relish performing alone.”

-Typhenous grimaced as he took a swig from the healing potion.
+Typhenous grimaced as he took a swig from the mana potion.
 Seborn nodded as he gazed down.

 “Clearing them out will be a difficult task.
 We could try poison.
 But the important part is making sure the spiders don’t escape up here.
 We’ll have to seal the entrance.”

 “That’s our job.
 Moore can shift dirt and we can use the caved in part of the dungeon.
-Excavate some stone, steal it up.”
+Excavate some stone, seal it up.”

 Jelaqua flexed her arms, and the other Gold-rank adventurers nodded.
 Typhenous took a few deep breaths.

 “All worthy tasks.
 Still, we do have a captive audience.
 I feel as though I could hurl a few more fireballs down there.”

 “Don’t tax yourself.
 Depleting a monster nest isn’t an overnight job.
 And now that we know there’s one shaft like this…I’d bet that if we tried another route into the dungeon we’d run into another shaft.
 The one the Face-Eater Moths came from, perhaps.”